ConorPNorris/summer-2024-final-project-team-2/README.md

 ## Team Members

 <div align="center">
-    <p align = "center">Kiersten, Jacob, Joe, Damien</p>
+    <p align = "center">Matthew Huntley, Donovan Sanders, Conor Norris</p>
 </div>

 <h4>Team Member Major and Class </h4>
 <ul>
-  <li>Kiersten - Mechanical Engineering, Ctrls & Robotics (MC34) - Class of 2025</li>
+  <li>Matt - Electrical Engineering, Computer System Design - Class of 2025</li>
-  <li>Jacob - Electrical Engineering (EC27) - Class of 2007</li>
+  <li>Donovan - Computer Engineering - Class of 2023</li>
-  <li>Joe - Mechanical Engineering, Ctrls & Robotics (MC34) - Class of 2025</li>
+  <li>Conor - Mechanical Engineering, Ctrls & Robotics - Class of 2024</li>
-  <li>Damien - Mechanical Engineering (MC25) - Class of 2026</li>
 </ul>

 <!-- Final Project -->
 ## Final Project

-Our project goal was to develop a prototype of an a self-driving campus rideshare service exclusively for UCSD students that utilizes facial recognition as an extra element of safety and security for students.
-We aimed to develop ROS2 packages that would run in conjunction with the UCSD Robocar framework, programming our car to effectively perform controlled tasks while driving autonomously.
+Our project goal was to develop a prototype of an autonomous security guard that patrols around a chosen perimeter and detects any people in its path.
+Then it checks to see if the visitor's face is on the preauthorized guest list and takes action against them if not.
+We developed our own ROS2 packages as well as integrating the lane detection package that came with the Robocar framework, allowing our vehicle to perform multiple complex tasks simultaneously.

 <!-- Original Goals -->
 ### Original Goals